Responsible Lending guidelines killed self-cert mortgages in 2011

 In our opinion, the FCA getting rid of self-cert did contractors a favour.
 But for contractors reliant on self-certification in the past, it may not seem so right now.

-High Street lenders have an out of date bias towards permies.
-Their advisers can work out neat little sums and pigeonhole full-time employees into specific categories.
+Most High Street lenders have an out of date bias towards permies.
+Their advisers pigeonhole employees and traditional self-employed into specific categories.

 Their calculations can work out neat little sums to gauge affordability.
 Bingo!